GPlay97/hue-node-telegram/README.md

 HUE_BRIDGE_IP | The ip address of your Philips Hue Bridge.
 If you do not know it, skip this and read on (can be explored later, so you can edit it later)
 HUE_BRIDGE_USER | The user API key of your Philips Hue Developer Account

-3. That's it.
+3. Run `npm install` to automatically install all required dependencies.

+4. That's it.
+Change in the `src` directory with `cd src`.
 Now run `node index.js`.
 The server should start on your defined port.

 ## Usage
 Generally it can be used in two ways.
 Currently there are only a few things you can do, but it will be extended.
 Stay tuned!